mui/mui-x/docs/data/data-grid/overlays/overlays.md

 ### Custom component

-If you want to customize the no rows overlay, a component can be passed to the `loadingOverlay` slot.
+If you want to customize the no-rows overlay, a component can be passed to the `loadingOverlay` slot.

-In the following demo, a labelled determinate [CircularProgress](/material-ui/react-progress/#circular-determinate) component is rendered in place of the default loading overlay, with some additional _Loading rows…_ text.
+In the following demo, a labeled determinate [CircularProgress](/material-ui/react-progress/#circular-determinate) component is rendered in place of the default loading overlay, with some additional _Loading rows…_ text.

 {{"demo": "LoadingOverlayCustom.js", "bg": "inline"}}

 ## No rows overlay

-The no rows overlay is displayed when the data grid has no rows.
+The no-rows overlay is displayed when the data grid has no rows.

 {{"demo": "NoRowsOverlay.js", "bg": "inline"}}

 ### Custom component

-If you want to customize the no rows overlay, a component can be passed to the `noRowsOverlay` slot and rendered in place.
+If you want to customize the no-rows overlay, a component can be passed to the `noRowsOverlay` slot and rendered in place.

 In the following demo, an illustration is added on top of the default "No rows" message.